 13:30 - 14:45

 Report Writing Workshop IV: Editing Reports

-- Using a range of real life materials, delegates will edit a document and create an effective, well-structured report for critique by other participants
+- Using real life materials, delegates will edit a document and create an effective summary

 16:00 - 16:15

 Feedback, Evaluation and Close

 A: Unfortunately, we do not accept provisional bookings.
 Registrations are subject to our terms and conditions.
 View terms and conditions here

 A: Yes.
 Simply email [email protected] after you have booked the course, with your Purchase Order Number.
 Please quote your order number and the course you are booked onto.